umbraco/UmbracoDocs/sustainability-best-practices/telemetry/2024-02-telemetry.md

 * 3% have more than 250 members

 ### LTS (Long Term Supported) versions are popular - and they should be
 Besides the detailed telemetry data behind the numbers above, we also collect the basic telemetry that has been reported since version 8.10.
 In the chart below, we see that there still are a few V8 sites running (45%).
 But we also see, that the LTS (Long Term Supported) versions are popular.
 Although V13 hasn't been public for more than a couple of months, it's adopted by 13%.
-Only surpassed by the V10 LTS (19%) and of course V8.
+Only surpassed by the V10 LTS (Long Term Supported) (19%) and V8.

 ![Active versions](../assets/active-versions-2024.png)

-This behaviour is aligned with how we hoped our release schedules would work: Adopt new STS (Standard Term Supported) versions if you can make use of the latest functionality or stay on LTS (Long Term Supported) versions if you want minimal work related to upgrades.
+This behaviour is aligned with how we hoped our release schedules would work.
+Adopt new STS (Standard Term Supported) versions if you can make use of the latest functionality.
+Or stay on LTS (Long Term Supported) versions if you want minimal work related to upgrades.

 And, as last year, the two most installed packages outside HQ are uSync (24%) and Contentment (9%).

 ### Some final notes
 We've only counted projects AspEnvironment set to Production, as we believe this is the best indicator for only counting production sites.
-Among the responses, there are some pretty wild outliers, when it comes to the number of languages, media, content, macros, domains, users, examine indexes, members, root nodes and yeah, pretty much everything.
+Among the responses, there are some pretty wild outliers.
+Especially, when it comes to the number of languages, media, content, macros, domains, users, examine indexes, members, root nodes and yeah, pretty much everything.
 However, these individual outliers are not mentioned in this blog post.

-And, as the very last word on this post: Thank you, for opting in.
+And, as the last word on this post: Thank you, for opting in.
 I'm sure it will help us build an even better Umbraco CMS in the future.